 Our experiment set out to test two competing hypotheses for a prior, robust finding in the gestural language creation studies: the avoidance of SOV order (and the apparent preference for SVO) when describing events involving animate agents and patients.
 The first account, the noisy channel hypothesis, posits that the reversibility of an event involving two animate entities drives participants to shift away from the SOV word order toward an order in the verb separates the two entities making the sentence more robust to information loss.
 This constraint and a bias for agent-first word orders would lead to a preference for the SVO order.
-The alternative account, the role conflict hypothesis, suggests that when using a modality where animate entities can be, and often are, embodied, as it does in the SOV order.
+The alternative account, the role conflict hypothesis, suggests that when using a modality where animate entities can be, and often are, embodied, gesturers run into a role conflict when an animate patient immediately precedes the verb, as it does in the SOV order.
 To avoid this role conflict, participants employ other orders, such as SVO, but also OSV and SOSV.
 Our results are not predicted by either hypothesis, in their current form.
 Nevertheless, four clear findings emerged from this work, which will constrain future theorizing.
 We discuss each one in turn.